 The sensible characters saw the writing on the wall and either retired or moved into property e.g. Pete Walker (House of Whipcord; Frightmare) and Felicity Devonshire, while starlets like Suzy Mandel and Ava Cadell made honourable stabs at Stateside acting careers.

 With London no longer the hub of exploitation filmmaking many of yesterday’s heroes would find themselves displaced to wherever the work took them.
-The odious Bachoo Sen surfaced in Florida as co-executive producer of Nightmare Weekend, which turned out to be Sen’s final stain on the film world.
+The odious Bachoo Sen surfaced in Florida as co-executive producer of Nightmare Weekend (1985), which turned out to be Sen’s final stain on the film world.

-Others travelled further afield to continue their careers, the intrepid Alan Birkinshaw, he of Confessions of a Sex Maniac and Killer’s Moon notoriety, journeyed to the Philippines to make Invaders of the Lost Gold, then onto darkest Africa for a series of less than faithful Edgar Allan Poe and Agatha Christie adaptations under the producership of Harry Alan Towers.
+Others travelled further afield to continue their careers, the intrepid Alan Birkinshaw, he of Killer’s Moon notoriety, journeyed to the Philippines to make Invaders of the Lost Gold, then onto darkest Africa for a series of less than faithful Edgar Allan Poe and Agatha Christie adaptations made under the aegis of producer Harry Alan Towers.

 Then, but of course, there was screenwriter Derek Ford (Corruption).
 After the catastrophe of Don’t Open Till Christmas, Ford ended up in Sweden as assistant-director of Blood Tracks, featuring Ford in a cameo as a location scout for a heavy metal band’s rock video.
 Ford, a middle-aged Roald Dahl lookalike, makes for an extremely unlikely part of a heavy metal band’s entourage.